dddiaz/dddiaz.com/content/post/hla/index.md

 Once we have the instance, we load my genome onto it.
 My genome is stored as a BAM file, and this represents all the As Gs Ts and Cs that make me, well me.
+To load the genome onto the server, we copy this BAM file over.

 From there we run this somewhat magical Dragen Command:
 ```bash